 We recommend opening the app at least once every day - in the morning is a good time!
 That way, all the notifications you need during the day are scheduled and will be sent - even if you for some reason lose internet connection.

-Open the app every time you make changes from the web calendar 💻📲⌚️
+Open the app every time you make changes from the browser 💻📲⌚️

 Did you use your phone while the notification was sent?

 When you are using your phone, e.g. checking an email, answering a message, the notification might not notify you as expected.
 It might instead end up in the notifications centre ready for you to check it at a later point.
 Unfortunately that is how notifications are designed, which we at the moment are not able to work around.
 Read more about how notifications work here.

 Are you low on battery, or is your phone in battery savings mode? ⚡️

 When your phone is low on battery, or you’ve put it to battery savings, your phone will only run and support essential tasks.
 This means you might not receive your Tiimo notifications as expected.
 A quick charge should solve it! 🔌

 Did you already get the notification on your watch?